RebeccaLTJ/Snowflakes_Balloons/README.md

 This contains everything you need to run your app locally.

-View the app in AI Studio [here](https://snowflakes-and-balloons-launcher-976258726123.europe-west2.run.app/)
+View the app in AI Studio.

 ## Run Locally